raphael-group/LAML/README.md

 ## [Optional] Testing

 Unit tests are available to ensure the success of installation.
-We highly recommend the user performs the following step to test the installation.
+We highly recommend that the user performs the following step to test the installation.

 In your terminal, type the following